 Study + Excel.
 A competitive GPA is essential when considering a career in the health field.
 You must have a minimum of a 3.0 to remain in the Pre-Dental Program at Georgia Southern University.
 Talk with your Academic Advisor, professors and Academic Success Center for help with study skills through various workshops and tutoring.

 Resume + Interviews.
-Create and/or improve your resume at the Office of Career Services.
+Create and/or improve your resume at the Office of Career and Professional Development.
 You can also gain confidence and develop your interview skills with a video-taped mock interview.

 Job Shadow.
 We recommend that you gain experience by shadowing with a general practice dentist and specialists of your choosing.
 Document your experiences in a physical or digital format, and obtain at least one letter of reference from a dentist you have shadowed.

 Volunteer + Lead.
 We recommend that you participate in volunteer activities that benefit others.
 Contact the Office of Leadership and Community Engagement for more information about volunteering with local weekly trips, Alternative Break Trips, and more.
 We also recommend that you participate in leadership seminars, workshops, retreats and LEAD courses.
-Get involved and join a student club or organization, such as the Association of Pre-Health Professionals or Pre-Dental Society.
+Get involved and join a student club or organization, such as the Pre-Dental Society or Tri-Beta (biological honors society).

 Connect + Explore.
 Get to know your professors and local health care professionals.
 These individuals are valuable resources for research experience, volunteering, shadowing and letters of recommendation.
 Consider Study Abroad programs through the Office of International Programs and Services.